Build native applications on iOS devices

 Below we’ll talk about the major components used when building a map-based iOS app with our SDK.
 We’re assuming you have a general familiarity with Apple’s developer tools, the Cocoa framework, and the Objective-C language and conventions.

-install_docs.sh shell script in a Terminal window, which leverages appledoc to create and install a documentation set into Xcode's documentation viewer.
+install_docs.sh shell script in a Terminal window, which uses appledoc to create and install a documentation set into Xcode's documentation viewer.

 The map view is the basic view that you’ll work with to display a map that pans and zooms in response to gestures.
 You can instantiate a map view in code or you can embed one in an Interface Builder (

 .xib) file, just like any other